langchain-ai/executive-ai-assistant/README.md

 ### Env

-1. Fork and then clone this repo.
+1. Fork and clone this repo.
 Note: make sure to fork it first, as in order to deploy this you will need your own repo.
 2. Create a Python virtualenv and activate it (e.g. `pyenv virtualenv 3.11.1 eaia`, `pyenv activate eaia`)
 3. Run `pip install -e .` to install dependencies and the package